Edward Jayakody

-Jayakody was born on 6 April 1952 as the youngest child with six siblings of Don Raphial Jayakody and Victoria Jayakody in Hettimulla, Kegalle, Sri Lanka.
-His mother died on 29 April 2017.
-Jayakody received his early education at Bandaranaike Junior School, and received his secondary education at St. Mary's College, Kegalle of Kegalle.
-He joined the church choir while attending Bandaranaike and learned music while at St. Mary's, under teacher H. Samarapala.
+Early life and education

-Jayakody is married to popular songstress Charitha Priyadarshani where the wedding was celebrated on 17 January 1991.
-The couple has one son, Chandeepa and one daughter, Sharanya Rasodi.
-Chandeepa got engaged to Deshaki de Silva.
-To celebrate 25th wedding anniversary, Jayakody and Charitha remarried on same date.
+Jayakody was born on 6 April 1952 in Hettimulla, Kegalle, Sri Lanka, the youngest of six children of Don Raphial Jayakody and Victoria Jayakody (d.
+2017).
+While receiving his early education at Bandaranaike Junior School, he joined the church choir.
+He received his secondary education at St. Mary's College in Kegalle and learned music under teacher H. Samarapala.